Scientific Name

 Sinningias grow from tubers, so there is seasonality to them.
 When the plant is actively growing, keep it lightly moist.
 When the foliage dies back, mist the soil regularly to keep the tubers from drying out too much.
 Start your regular watering when new leaves start to show.
 Like most plants, Sinningias can survive a short drought but don't recover from drowning.
 Use tepid water when watering.
 Nobody enjoys a cold shower.
 Water the soil, not the plant.
 Sinningias are prone to crown rot and gray mold when the leaves stay wet.
 Do not let the plant sit in water.
 It must be well-drained.

 Sinningias are shade plants.
-They have the same light requirements as an African Violet.
+They have the same light requirements as African Violets.
 Morning or soft, late afternoon light is best.
 That means an East, shaded West, or North-facing window.
-By all means, avoid direct sun during the harsh "skin cancer" hours of the day.
+Avoid direct sun during the harsh "skin cancer" hours of the day.

 See more at How to Grow and Care for Sinningia.